MarcosMene/MarcosMeneghetti_12_12052022/README.md

 SportSee is a project to create a dashboard page for sport coaching.
 The user can follow all informations about his/her sessions of coaching as well as the number of calories burned.

+_This project **is not for mobile**.
+You need a laptop or desktop computer to display, at least, on 1024px to show the application correctly._

 ##### Project realized by Marcos Meneghetti

 ---